Blooym/xlm/README.md

 ## Setup

-> [!IMPORTANT]
-> Please note that at this time the binary does not auto-update from GitHub releases and as such will need to be updated by hand if you wish to take advantage of new features or receive critical bugfixes.
-There are future plans to implement an auto-updater so this is not necessary, but for now just re-run the autoinstaller to update when a new version is available.

 Auto installers for the steam compatibility tool part of XLM are provided for the `Steam Deck`, `Flatpak` and `Native` versions of Steam.
 For any other use-case you will need to manually download the XLM binary from the [GitHub Releases Page](https://github.com/Blooym/xlm/releases/latest).

 ### Auto Installers